FAQ

 Will my child be scared?

-Only if he or she is scared of bones, brooms, wands, old things, or creepy atmosphere.
+Only if he or she is scared of bones, brooms, old things, or creepy atmosphere.
 No one will touch you.

 Is this anti-Christian or anti-Wiccan or misogynistic?